-When it comes to 3D modelling both are similar and it can come down to some features being better in one over another and personal preference of the user interface or what additional features one has over another that is conducive to the companies design requirements and business needs.
+When it comes to 3D modeling both are similar and it can come down to some features being better in one over another and personal preference of the user interface or what additional features one has over another that is conducive to the companies design requirements and business needs.

-Here’s the 3D modelling feature matrix:
+Here’s the 3D modeling feature matrix:

 Limitations of Solidworks (Standard)

-Here’s the main differences between the Solidworks base version and Autodesk Inventor Professional and Solidworks Professional and Premium:
+Here are the main differences between the Solidworks base version and Autodesk Inventor Professional and Solidworks Professional and Premium:

-- No Content Centre / Toolbox Library: Autodesk Inventor Professional and Solidworks Pro/Premium come with a standard parts library of nuts, bolts, steel members, etc. that can be customised with a user interface to be able to search and place your components.
+- No Content Centre / Toolbox Library: Autodesk Inventor Professional and Solidworks Pro/Premium come with a standard parts library of nuts, bolts, steel members, etc. that can be customized with a user interface to be able to search and place your components.
 In Solidworks Standard, you would have to manually download every screw, bolt, washer, steel member manually from the web and store it in a folder.

 - No Bolted Connections / Smart Fasteners: Solidworks has a hole wizard, but you can’t multi-select holes and automate the fastening of all those holes with the correct nut/bolt/washer combination like you can in Autodesk Inventor Professional and Solidworks Pro/Premium.

-- No Design Accelerators / Calculators – in Autodesk Inventor Professional and Solidworks Pro/Premium you have a set of design tools that can calculate the correct design for things like bearings, cams and gears.
+- No Design Accelerators / Calculators – in Autodesk Inventor Professional and Solidworks Pro/Premium you have a set of design tools that can calculate the correct design for things like bearings, cams, and gears.

 Autodesk Inventor Professional Vs. Solidworks Professional and Premium

-When it comes to 3D modelling, the systems are pretty similar and both should give you the output you require.
+When it comes to 3D modeling, the systems are pretty similar and both should give you the output you require.
 You’ll find some things nicer and better in one over the other or if you dig deeper, one system has a command that the other doesn’t or is a bit more advanced in functionality.

 Here’s where Autodesk Inventor Professional has additional functionality:

-- Rules Based Automation: Autodesk Inventor Professional has a full featured design automation tool based on a simplified Visual Basic code that can pretty much automate anything in the 3D model or 2D drawings, read/write to MS Excel and other databases and write to MS Word.
-Solidworks has a cut down version of a 3rd party add-on called Driveworks Xpress which is limited to automating dimensions, feature suppression, properties and file names.
+- Rules-Based Automation: Autodesk Inventor Professional has a full-featured design automation tool based on a simplified Visual Basic code that can pretty much automate anything in the 3D model or 2D drawings, read/write to MS Excel and other databases and write to MS Word.
+Solidworks has a cut down version of a 3rd party add-on called Driveworks Xpress which is limited to automating dimensions, feature suppression, properties, and file names.

 - Electrical Schematic and Design: Autodesk Inventor and Solidworks Premium can both do 3D electrical harness design.
-Autodesk Inventor can synchronise 2D schematics designed in AutoCAD Electrical and vice versa, so if a change occurs in one environment, it updates in the other.
+Autodesk Inventor can synchronize 2D schematics designed in AutoCAD Electrical and vice versa, so if a change occurs in one environment, it updates in the other.

-Like anything, where there’s a will there’s a way… these differences can be supplemented by using Solidworks and buying additional add-ons from Dassault Systemes or 3rd party applications, however, there would be additional upfront and maintenance costs and I recommend you investigate features, compatibility and integration.
+Like anything, where there’s a will there’s away… these differences can be supplemented by using Solidworks and buying additional add-ons from Dassault Systemes or 3rd party applications, however, there would be additional upfront and maintenance costs and I recommend you investigate features, compatibility, and integration.

 When it comes to Simulating the model, Solidworks provides teasers in the base versions (Standard and Professional) of FEA & CFD, which will do part only FEA simulation and closed pipe fluid flow.
 In Solidworks Premium you get linear FEA Simulation at the part and assembly level and Dynamic (motion) Simulation.
 Inventor Professional has FEA and Dynamic Simulation too plus Shape Generator and modal analysis.
-There is also plastic injection mold flow analysis in Inventor Professional which is a cut down version of Moldflow and Inventor Professional and Solidworks Premium both have a cut down version of a sustainable design package.
+There is also plastic injection mold flow analysis in Inventor Professional which is a cut down version of Moldflow and Inventor Professional and Solidworks Premium both have a cut-down version of a sustainable design package.

 If you require further analysis and more in-depth simulation studies both vendors offer Simulation software with more advanced solvers.